benkehoe/aws-assume-role-lib/README.md

 `assume_role()` takes a session and a role ARN, and optionally [other keyword arguments for `sts.AssumeRole`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sts.html#STS.Client.assume_role).
 Unlike the `AssumeRole` API call itself, `RoleArn` is required, but `RoleSessionName` is not; it's automatically generated if one is not provided.

-Note that unlike the boto3 sts client method, you can provide the `Policy` parameter (the [inline session policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_session)) as a `dict` rather than a serialized JSON string, and `DurationSeconds` as a `datetime.timedelta` rather than an integer.
+Note that unlike the boto3 sts client method, you can provide the `Policy` parameter (the [inline session policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html#policies_session)) as a `dict` instead of as a serialized JSON string, and `DurationSeconds` as a `datetime.timedelta` instead of as an integer.

 By default, the session returned by `assume_role()` uses the same region configuration as the input session.
 If you would like to set the region explicitly, pass it in the `region_name` parameter.